jfroelich/rss-reader/src/tokenize-html-notes.md

-TODO: allow html comments in script text
+# TODO

-TODO: allow arbitrary whitespace in closing tags after name
+* allow html comments in script text
-TODO: can - or _ be in tag name? what characters can be in tag name? https://www.w3.org/TR/REC-html40/interact/scripts.html#h-18.3.2
+* allow arbitrary whitespace in closing tags after name
-TODO: maybe improve performance by use charCodeAt instead of charAt and then doing comparisons using numbers, or is v8 using interning strings?
+* can - or _ be in tag name? what characters can be in tag name? https://www.w3.org/TR/REC-html40/interact/scripts.html#h-18.3.2

-TODO: allow for re-entrance
+* maybe improve performance by use charCodeAt instead of charAt and then doing comparisons using numbers, or is v8 using interning strings?
---- means probably need to return multiple things, including end state
+* allow for re-entrance
---- means not throwing if not in text state at end
+** means probably need to return multiple things, including end state ** means not throwing if not in text state at end

-TODO: regarding whitespace in tag body, maybe it would make more sense to return a structured object (e.g. tag name property and attributes map property) instead of the whole tag name, because whitespace should be ignored.
+* regarding whitespace in tag body, maybe it would make more sense to return a structured object (e.g. tag name property and attributes map property) instead of the whole tag name, because whitespace should be ignored.
 This involves some basic input normalization, maybe it is best to do it here.

-TODO: alternate script syntax like visual basic?
+* alternate script syntax like visual basic?

-TODO: fix bugs with regular expression literals
+* fix bugs with regular expression literals

-TODO: maybe add an onToken callback instead of array, and pass in two params, one for token type, this simplifies handling.
+* maybe add an onToken callback instead of array, and pass in two params, one for token type, this simplifies handling.
 I don't like how the caller has to 'reparse' the string to determine the type.
 Also, it is kind of ambiguous like <script><!--, where <!-- leads off the script text token but